ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

 Push
 --------
 Whenever a push is made to the repository, a variety of workflows are triggered automatically (as described above).
-This can be seen on the Github Repository Page, with the commit message followed by a yellow dot, indicating that some workflows have been queued to run following this commit, as shown below:
+This can be seen on the GitHub Repository Page, with the commit message followed by a yellow dot, indicating that some workflows have been queued to run following this commit, as shown below:

 .. image:: https://drive.google.com/uc?id=1RR3oc8c3wd3mQvhe2FXtADpllKq-47nt
    :alt: Push

-Clicking on the yellow dot (which changes to a cross or tick, when the tests have completed) yields a view of the test-suite results as shown below:
+Clicking on the yellow dot (which changes to a cross or tick, when the tests have been completed) yields a view of the test-suite results as shown below:

 .. image:: https://drive.google.com/uc?id=1cixTYEtBz-KI8LTfcBHT4L2aOKjuM11a
    :alt: Test-Suite

-Click on "Details" corresponding to the failing tests, in order to identify the cause of the failure.
+Click on the "Details" link corresponding to the failing tests, in order to identify the cause of the failure.
 It redirects to the Actions Tab, showing details of the failure, as shown below:

 .. image:: https://drive.google.com/uc?id=16PPYN-zy0hDyh2C3Ey-G1deTyCoykeB9
    :alt: Workflow Result